jlzimmer/YCC-comogo/ycc-api/README.md

 ## Configuration

-Create a file called `config.json`  in the root project folder with the following configuration:
+Create a file called `config.json`  in the root project folder with the following configuration, an example config is provided:
 ```
 {
   "isProduction": [true or false],